 Over the past 15 years, the cost of maintaining and operating these two classes of equipment (streetcars and trolley coaches) has risen entirely out of proportion to the service they render.

 The crowded cities of today make this equipment inefficient and more costly thna our riders can afford.

 Every major city in the United States either has converted, or plans to convert…”

-Several pages of photographs documenting the conversion taking place March 30-31, as well as the Bus Spectacular at Dodger Stadium celebrating the arrival of replacement coaches March 26, can be found beginning here, while archival footage of the last streetcar runs can be found here.
+Several pages of photographs documenting the conversion taking place March 30-31, as well as the Bus Spectacular at Dodger Stadium celebrating the arrival of replacement coaches March 26, can be found in the April, 1963 issue of The Emblem, the Los Angeles Metropolitan Transit Authority employee news magazine, while archival footage of the last streetcar runs can be found here.

 On this date:

 - Rail Line J becomes West Jefferson-Huntington Park Motor Coach Line 9